Acupuncture and Chinese medicine may be helpful for:

 - Headaches ranging from mild to a severe migraine

 - Constipation or Diarrhea

 Chinese medicine offers relief of premenstrual syndrome with Acupuncture and Herbal medicine.

 Acupuncture and herbal medicine offer a natural approach to PMS, together they remove energy blockages and in turn stabilizes hormonal fluctuations and stimulate the body's natural functions and encourage it to establish optimum balance.
 It also provides deep relaxation that helps to calm the mind.
 Acupuncture also has virtually no side effects.

-A November 2002 study in the medical journal Archives of Gynecology and Obstetrics showed that the success rate of acupuncture in treating PMS symptoms was 77.8% whereas it was 5.9% in the placebo control group.
+A November 2002 study in the medical journal Archives of Gynecology and Obstetrics showed that the success rate of acupuncture in treating PMS symptoms was 77.8% whereas it was 5.9% in the placebo control group (Habek at al, 2002).
 Studies show promising data that acupuncture affects the menstrual cycle by having a neuroendocrine affect on the body.
 This means that the different combinations of acupuncture points play a role in the release of hormones responsible for regulating the cycle.
 By establishing a regular cycle and balancing the many hormones involved, the PMS symptoms decline.
 The symptoms that are caused by high levels of estrogen in the luteal phase of the cycle will disappear as the progesterone and estrogen levels become more balanced and regular with each cycle.

 Exercise plays an important role in the treatment of PMS.
 30 - 45 minutes of cardiovascular exercise at least 3 times per week improves blood circulation and significantly helps reduce symptoms.